thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 network 10.0.1.12 mask 255.255.255.252
 ```

-In this `show ip bgp` output on R3/4, we can see the underlay 10.0.1.x networks added to our BGP table.
+`show ip bgp` output on R3/4, the underlay 10.0.1.x networks were added to the BGP table.
 We now have redundant hops back to the iBGP area and connectivity can be tested end-to-end.

 <img src="images/bgp-add-networks-underlay.jpg" width="650">